zats/zats.github.io/_posts/2014-05-09-nsarrays-privates.markdown

 date: 2014-05-09
 ---

-Some methods that didn't make it in the public API, however they are easy to implement.
-Most of them are based on `NSFastEnumeration`.
+Some methods that didn't make it in the `NSArray`'s public API, however they are easy to implement.
+Most of them are based around `NSFastEnumeration`.

 # `containsObjectIdenticalTo:`